KP1709/ScrabbleWordCalculator/README.md

 React / Typescript / CSS / npm / Nodejs / HTML / APIs + Supabase / Netlify CLI + Serverless functions / Cypress (Testing)

 ## 🍼 Introduction
 Owning and playing the original version of Scrabble, I know it would sometimes be difficult to calculate a word's score.
 Therefore, I created my own version of a Scrabble calculator.
-The user enters a word and is able to see the word's score.
+The user enters a word and sees the word's score.
 Additionally the tool checks to see if the word is in the dictionary using a free dictionary API.
 Therefore enabling the user to test to see if a particular word exists.
 The app is also connected to a database to search for words which are valid in Scrabble but are not in the dictionary API.

 ## ⚙️ Changes
 The commit 81ea887 was code clean-up for the entire project.
-While the functionality is technically the same, the code now is more maintainable with improved readability.
+While the functionality is technically the same, the code is now more maintainable with improved readability.
-The Cypress component tests will need modifying and e2e testing maybe added as well.
-The CSS stylesheets will need to be modified to work with Cypress component testing properly.

 ## 🛠️ Features
 - Check to see if user input is valid